4 Mini Makeovers on a Shoestring Budget

-For those who think I’ve been a bit quiet on the renovation front lately, this week I thought I’d bring you a round-up of just some of the makeovers I’ve been busy with.
+For those who think I’ve been a bit quiet on the renovation front lately, this week I thought I’d bring you a round-up of

 As many of you know (especially those who follow me on Facebook), I’m a regular on Channel 9’s Today Extra show.
 Here are just 4 recent TV makeovers I’ve done on super-tight budgets.